 on the basis of project document prepared by the Environmental Planning and Coordination Organisation (EPCO).
 The EPCO is an advisory body to the State Government of Madhya Pradesh

-.
-The reserve was established looking at the vast natural resources, diverse and rich flora and fauna, unique topography and geographic situation, inhabitation of large tribal population in the State of Madhya Pradesh.
+Pachmarhi Biosphere Reserve was established on 3rd March, 1999 looking at the vast natural resources, diverse and rich flora and fauna, unique topography and geographic situation, inhabitation of large tribal population in the State of Madhya Pradesh.
 The conservation history of the Pachmarhi Biosphere Reserve is quite long.
 The scientific management and conservation of the Indian forests

-was started for the first time in the year 1865, by separating the Bori Reserve Forest that lies in Bori Wildlife Sanctuary, at present.
+was started for the first time in the year 1865, by separating the Bori Reserve Forest that lies in Bori Wildlife Sanctuary

 Geography of Pachmarhi Biosphere Reserve